workadventure/workadventure/docs/developer/map-scripting/references/api-controls.md

 WA.controls.restoreWheelZoom(): void
 ```

-These 2 methods can be used to completely disable right click and to enable them again.
+These 2 methods can be used to completely disable right click and to enable it again.

-When right click are disabled, the user cannot move on the right clicked zone.
+When right click is disabled, the user cannot move using the mouse by right clicking on the destination.
+It also disables
+moving with a "tap" on the screen in mobile mode.

 Example: